 I’ve put together a few ideas to start with and will keep adding more, so do pop back.

 Science Challenge Bags

 This bag contains white card and a selection of coloured crayons including white.
-The idea is that the children write a message using the white crayon and ask a friend to reveal the message by rubbing a different colour over it.
+The idea is that the children write a message using the white crayon ( they’ll need to press down hard ) and ask a friend to reveal the message by rubbing a different colour over the top.

 Build a tower wider at the top than the bottom.

 This tower is a bit trickier to build than the cup tower.
-Children need to mould the plasticine into small balls and stick the straws into it to make a shape.
+Children need to mould the plasticine into small balls and stick the straws into them to make a shape.